angelinopersia/papofic/src/models/LC001/README.md

-The following code snippet is structured according to the available css of `cancel`.
+The following code snippet is structured according to the available css of `LC001`.

 You may copy it and paste it into your own theme typescript file before editing the latter.